Interdisciplinary European Studies (M.A.)

 Application Documents

-A simple copy of the certificates for numbers 2 to 3 must be enclosed.
-The submission of a curriculum vitae and university entrance qualification is voluntary.
-The degree certificate or one of the language certificates can be submitted later, usually at the latest at the time of enrolment.
-Applicants who obtain a Bachelor's degree or another equivalent university degree in the current semester can apply with their "Transcript of Records" (overview of grades with calculation of the average grade) if they have already obtained at least 140 credit points with above-average success.
-They are provisionally admitted under the condition that they prove the above-average completion of a degree programme by the end of the first semester following their enrolment in the Master's degree programme "Interdisciplinary European Studies".
+Applicants who obtain a Bachelor's degree or another equivalent university degree in the current semester can apply with their "Transcript of Records" (overview of grades with calculation of the average grade) if they have already acquired at least 140 credit points with above-average success.
+They will be provisionally admitted on the condition that they provide proof of above-average completion of a degree course by the end of the semester following their first enrolment in the Master's degree programme.

 3. Proof of German language skills (DSH 2, TestDaF 4 or equivalent certificate)